Dual Mesh Convolutional Networks for Human Shape Correspondence: Method

 \section{Method}

-We aim to benefit from the local geometric information encoded in a triangular mesh using deep learning models by applying convolution operations directly on this structure.
-The convolution operation hinges on the inductive bias stating that meaningful information can be extracted from a consistent input's spatial local neighborhood.
-Typical convolutional networks are defined on regular grid-based images, where each pixel has ordered and equal number of neighbors.
-This allows to define a set of fixed-sized trainable filters that can be applied across the complete image.
-However, due to the irregular local structure of a mesh, it is difficult to define such filters in this case.
-We address this difficulty by designing convolution on the dual of triangular meshes, where each face has exactly three neighbors.
+Convolutional networks carry an inductive bias that meaningful information can be extracted from a consistent local neighborhood of the input, which is implemented using a set of fixed-sized trainable filters that are applied across the complete image.
+However, it is not obvious how to define such filters for meshes, due to their irregular local structure.
+We address this difficulty by designing convolution on the dual of watertight triangular meshes, where each face has exactly three neighbors.

 A primal mesh $\mathcal{M}$ is defined by $N_V$ vertices and $N_F$ faces.
 The dual $\mathcal{D}$ of $\mathcal{M}$ is defined as a mesh where each vertex is centered on a face of $\mathcal{M}$.
-These vertices in the dual $\mathcal{D}$ are connected by an edge if their corresponding two faces in the primal mesh $\mathcal{M}$ share an edge.
-For a watertight mesh $\mathcal{M}$, where primal vertices can have different numbers of neighbors as shown in \fig{dual}, each vertex in the dual $\mathcal{D}$ has exactly 3 neighbors by construction.
-In cases where the mesh $\mathcal{M}$ is not watertight, we can use zero-padding to ensure that every vertex in $\mathcal{D}$ has 3 neighbors.
-We note that in general, this approach can be extended to any $N$-edged polygonal mesh, where the face-based dual mesh will form a regular $N$-neighbor structure.
+These vertices in the dual $\mathcal{D}$ are connected by an edge if their corresponding two faces in the primal mesh $\mathcal{M}$ are adjacent.
+For a watertight triangular mesh $\mathcal{M}$, each vertex in the dual $\mathcal{D}$ has exactly three neighbors by construction, while in the primal vertices can have different numbers of neighbors.
+In cases where the mesh $\mathcal{M}$ is not watertight, we can use zero-padding to ensure that every vertex in $\mathcal{D}$ has three neighbors \nitika{ or if the mesh is non-manifold, we remove the particular vertices. } We note that in general, this approach can be extended to any $N$-edged polygonal mesh, where the face-based dual mesh will form a regular $N$-neighbor structure.

-Our networks consist of two main building blocks.
-We introduce convolutional layers tailored explicitly for the fixed 3-neighborhood to process features on the dual mesh, and an operation to transfer features from the dual mesh back to the primal one, as required when the targeted output information is defined over the primal mesh vertices.
-This is the case for our task of interest: dense shape correspondence.
-As the network is defined over faces, we consider various input features characteristic of the latter.
+Below, we describe the two main building blocks of our networks: a dual convolutional layer tailored explicitly to the fixed 3-neighborhood and a dual to primal feature transfer layer.
+Finally, we describe the different input features defined over faces that we consider in our experiments.

-\subsection{Dual Convolution}
+\subsection{Dual convolution}